Isaiah 17 - Outline of Isaiah (Book Notes menu page)

 at eveningtide trouble... before the morning he is not...-

-In the near view, this line foretells the supernatural defeat of the Assyrian armies at Jerusalem (about 30 years later, Isa 37:36-37), in demonstration of the power of God to deliver. cp.
+In the near view, this line foretells the supernatural defeat of the Assyrian armies at Jerusalem (about 30 years after this prophecy was given, Isa 37:36-37), in demonstration of the power of God to deliver. cp.
 Psa 37:35-40

 In the far view, it foreshadows the sudden destruction of the Antichrist and his forces.